Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 Today was a big day for the humans, where they had a big celebration for the gods.
 To Vemik, that made it a good time to celebrate his friend and sky-family as they moved on to another mission.
 He knew it wasn’t the last he’d see of Jooyun, Awisun and Shyow or their children, but it was still a big moment, and they deserved a party.

 And it was fun!
 There were lots of colorful decorations!
-And food, and *ham*---a ***big*** ham, glazed in honey, that tasted so good even from across the room that Vemik kinda wanted to just grab the whole thing and claim it as *his…*
+And food, and *ham* - a ***big*** ham, glazed in honey, that tasted so good even from across the room that Vemik kinda wanted to just grab the whole thing and claim it as *his…*

 …and spicy drinks and presents!
 And happy drunk people and fake snow (he’d never got to see the real stuff.
 Maybe one day!) and a fat, *bushy* tree with bright decorations all over it, and a small group of humans sitting in the corner behind a rope weaving music out of fine and well-crafted instruments…even the humans on guard looked fancy!